vatlab/sos/README.md

 # Script of Scripts (SoS)
 Script of Scripts (SoS) is a lightweight workflow system that helps you turn your scripts in shell, R, Python, Perl, and other languages into readable pipelines that can be easily understood and modified by others.

+## Status
+The core of SoS has mostly been implemented in another project but we are re-designing and re-implementing it to make SoS more user-friendly and powerful.
+Your involvement and suggestions are very welcome.

+* **in progress**: Command line interface: [commandline](doc/commandline.md)
+* **in progress**: Format of SoS script: [sections](doc/workflow_secions.md)

 ## A trivial example
 In its simplest form, a sos script consits of a series of scripts that can be executed sequentially by different intepreters.